Exploring the Pros and Cons of Personal Loans

 What Are Personal Loans?

-A personal loan is money that you borrow from a bank, credit union, or online lender.
-It’s an installment loan, so you agree to repay the loan principal and interest at regular intervals — usually monthly.
+What is known as a personal loan is money that you borrow from a bank, credit union, or online lender.
+Typically, it’s a lump sum amount you receive and, since it’s an installment loan, agree to repay the loan principal and interest at regular intervals — usually monthly.

 Recommended: 11 Types of Personal Loans